leemark/web_tools/README.md

 - `content_enhancer.py`: Analyzes webpage content to provide actionable SEO advice and content enhancement tips, helping to increase visibility and engagement.
 - `summarize.py`: Efficiently condenses long articles or documents, extracting and highlighting key points and summaries, ideal for quick comprehension.

+## Features coming soon
+- `keyword_extractor.py`: Identifies the most relevant keywords and phrases from a webpage's content to help optimize SEO and content strategy.
+- `readability_analyzer.py`: Assesses the readability of a webpage's content using metrics like the Flesch-Kincaid readability score and provides suggestions for improvement.
+- `sentiment_analyzer.py`: Determines the overall sentiment (positive, negative, or neutral) of a webpage's content, which can be useful for brand monitoring and reputation management.
+- `broken_link_checker.py`: Scans a webpage for broken links and provides a report of the URLs that need to be fixed.

 ## Getting Started

 ### Prerequisites